kev0-4/Snake-Game-AI/README.md

 ### Training Progress
 - During training, the AI agent's progress is displayed in the console.
 - The training progress can be visualized using the provided plotting functions.
-- At Learning Rate = 0.001, Batch Size = 1000, Epochs = 1000 model attained a score of 84 (at around 600ish epoch)
+- At Learning Rate = 0.001, Batch Size = 1000, Discount Rate = 0.8, Epochs = 1000 and 255 hidden layers model attained a score of 84 (at around 600ish epoch) and average score was ~23

+### Acknowledgments
+- FreeCodeCamp for inspiration for Reinforcement learning model